-If the current Audio driver type is set to MME, the [Drivers...] button in the Options | Preferences Audio dialog brings the Audio Drivers dialog, which lets you select Audio Input and Audio Output drivers.
+If the current Audio driver type is set to MME, the [Drivers...] button in the Options | Preferences | Audio dialog opens the Audio Drivers dialog, which lets you select Audio Input and Audio Output drivers.
 This dialog is for MME drivers, and not ASIO or ASIO.